teleprint-me/fixed-point/README.md

 - **Comprehensive Header File**: Equipped with essential fixed-point data types and arithmetic functions.
 - **Practical Examples**: Demonstrative projects showcasing the application and advantages of fixed-point arithmetic.
-- **MIT License**:  MIT License for unrestricted educational and experimental use.
+- **AGPL License**: Licensed under the AGPL, ensuring freedom to use, modify, and distribute with adherence to its terms.

 ## Getting Started